Here's What Hotel Housekeepers Wish You Knew (And What They Wish They Could Tell You)

 A previous hotel guest dying in our now current room is something we'd rather not think about.
 However, this happens more than we realize, and cleaning crews are largely tasked with handling the clean-up.
 Obviously, depending on the specific incident, more specialized cleaners may assist, but the hotel's housekeeping staff still performs the bulk of the work.

 When a death in a hotel occurs, a normal protocol includes removing any stains and sanitizing the room with industrial-strength cleaners.
 That's about it.
 Depending on the city or country and specific circumstances, regulations may require a quarantine period.
 However, there are plenty of stories concerning hotels trying to avoid quarantine periods to make the room available as soon as possible.
-Needless to say, housekeepers are strictly forbidden from talking about someone dying in a hotel room.
-In other words, you'd probably never know if someone permanently checked out before your arrival.
+Housekeepers are strictly forbidden from talking about someone dying in a hotel room, and you'd probably never know if someone permanently checked out before your arrival.
+Needless to say, housekeepers hate it when you die.